JCSDA/jedi-docs/docs/developer/practices/gitflow.rst

 For tips on properly issuing a GitHub pull request, :doc:`see the next item in our list of Best Practices for Developers <pullrequest>`.

-After your feature branch is triumphantly merged into develop, the remote branch (on GithHub) will be deleted.
+After your feature branch is triumphantly merged into develop, the remote branch (on GitHub) will be deleted.
 But, it will still exist on your computer.
 To bring your computer up to date, you can issue the following commands:

 .. code:: bash